Lymm Hall

-Lymm Hall is a moated country house in the village suburb of Lymm in Warrington, Cheshire, England.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building.
+Lymm Hall is a moated English country house in the village of Lymm near Warrington, Cheshire.
+It is a Grade II* listed building.

 History

-A manor house and estate at Lymm once owned by the de Limm family came into the possession of the Domville family by marriage in 1342, when Robert Domville married Agnes, daughter of Thomas de Legh.
-The Domvilles were to occupy the site for the next 500 years.
+The ancient manor house originally owned by the family de Lymme in medieval times then devolved upon the Leighs, before coming into the possession of the Domville family by marriage in 1342, when Robert Domville married Agnes, elder daughter of Thomas de Leigh (died 1366), of the West Hall, High Legh.
+The Domvilles and their descendants remained seated at Lymm for the next 500 years.

-The current house was built in the late 16th century for the Domville family.
+The present mansion was built in the late 16th century for the Domville family.
 In the 18th or early 19th century, service wings were added.
-In about 1840, stepped gables and mullioned windows were installed, resulting in a symmetrical front in neo-Jacobean style.
-The rose garden was designed by Edward Kemp in 1849; it was his first recorded commission.
+In about 1840, stepped gables and mullioned windows were installed, resulting in a symmetrical neo-Jacobean style façade.
+Its rose garden was designed by Edward Kemp in 1849, being his first recorded commission.